 - Navigate to the Deadline Chain Advanced tool.
 Click on the hamburger menu in the top lefthand corner, and select “Advanced” from the dropdown.
 Then, in the lefthand menu, select “Deadline Chains.”

 - Add a new Deadline Chain.
 Choose your Org, if applicable, and select “Create a Deadline Chain.”
-If you have already created a Deadline Chain for this Org, you will see a field in which you can enter already-created chains and a gray plus button to add new Deadline Chains.
+If you have already created a Deadline Chain for this Org, you will see a field in which you can enter already-created chains and a plus button to add new Deadline Chains.

 - Fill out the fields.
 In the “Edit Deadline Chain” window, choose a name of up to 50 characters, choose the default Calendar behavior, and, if desired, select the jurisdiction.
 You can also add notes and a URL the Deadline Chain.
 If added, the link and notes will appear in the project underneath the Deadline Chain name.

 - Save.
-When you have filled out all fields to your satisfaction, click the blue “Save” button in the bottom right corner.
+When you have filled out all fields to your satisfaction, click the “Save” button in the bottom right corner.

 Before you can use a Deadline Chain in a project, you need to publish your Deadline Chain.
 Making a Deadline Chain published means that it can be added to any project, so make sure that your Deadline Chain is ready before publishing.

 To publish your Deadline Chain, find the Deadline Chain in the Advanced tool, and click on the vertical ellipses to the right of the Deadline Chain name.
 In the dropdown menu, click “Publish.”
-Once a Deadline Chain is published, the yellow circle outline next to it will change to a green filled circle.
+Once a Deadline Chain is published, the circle outline next to it will change to a filled circle.

 Once you have created a new Deadline Chain, you can begin adding deadlines to the chain.
 As you add deadlines, you can create dependencies between the different deadlines.
+This section will focus on basic deadlines.
+The section on branching and converging below will discuss creating deadline groups.

 Follow the steps below to create a deadline.